openmm/spice-dataset/pubchem/README.md

 createPubchem.py reads a subset of molecules from the list, generates 50 conformations for each one, and writes them to a HDF5 file.

 The conformations were generated using OpenMM 7.6, RDKit 2020.09.3, OpenFF Toolkit 0.10.0, and MDTraj 1.9.5.

+The conformations for molecules containing Boron and Silicon were generated with RDKit 2023.03.2, OpenFF Toolkit 0.14.0, and xtb 6.5.1.